 Part 1: Layout Style

 This post is the second in a series about increasing accessibility with game design for those with dyslexia.
 Today, I want to focus on how writing style can make it easier (or harder) for someone with dyslexia to process information.
-This topic has many layers, so I will break it into multiple posts.
+I'll introduce some ways dyslexia affects how people read, then connect it back to games.

 Understanding Dyslexia: How Are Our Brains Different?